DriesDelanghe/GildedRose-Java-GIT-exercise-1/README.md

 The goal of this repository is to create an exercise for students on learning GIT.
 They will add features and unit tests for different products but also will have to create some changes in the main function for which it is important to avoid or resolve merge conflicts.
-The code is based on the Gilded Rose Refactoring Kata.
+The code is based on the Gilded Rose Refactoring Kata. this repository was updated, by me (a student), to practice working with GIT.

 # Gilded Rose Refactoring Kata